Elfquest: The Gliders

 The Gliders rarely venture out of their mountain except for the Chosen Eight, the tribe's hunters and (if need be) warriors.
 Although they have their own powers of psychic levitation, the Eight ride massive birds with whom they share a strong bond, similar to that of the Wolfriders and their wolves.
 As the Wolfriders search for Cutter and Skywise, Strongbow shoots down one of the massive birds for food.
 Enraged at the death of their mount, the Gliders attack the Wolfriders and imprison most of the tribe within Blue Mountain.
 Winnowill then tortures Strongbow for the death of the bird, while Leetah, Ember, and Suntop hide in the Forbidden Grove which is the home of the Preservers.
 Nightfall and Redlance also manage to escape imprisonment, and stumble upon Cutter and Skywise shortly after Cutter and his family are re-united.
 One-Eye, also not captured, lurks around the base of the mountain surviving on the humans' unknown generosity.

-Dewshine, much to the dismay of her tribe (and herself), becomes Recognized by one of the Gliders named Tyldak.
-Tyldak has been reshaped by Winnowill to resemble a bird himself.
+Dewshine, much to the dismay of her tribe (and herself), becomes Recognized by one of the Gliders named Tyldak, who has been reshaped by Winnowill to resemble a bird himself.
 Both fight the Recognition at first, but eventually give in and Dewshine becomes pregnant.

 Winnowill puts all Gliders but the Chosen Eight into deep sleep, and attempts to use their magic powers to shape Blue Mountain into a vessel to leave the World of Two Moons.
 This plan is foiled by the Wolfriders.
 The already re-shaped Blue Mountain shatters, and nearly all Gliders are killed; as a people and a tribe, the Gliders no longer exist.

 What follows is a difficult but enlightening journey, in which the elves' most basic assumptions about the world are turned upside down as they meet humans who are more good than they ever hoped, elves more evil than they ever imagined, and trolls more aggressive than they ever feared.
 Throughout these adventures, Cutter and his companions learn about the world and themselves in profound ways.